ibm-ecm/content-analyzer-samples/ADP/Python/README.md

 ### Prerequisites
 1. You must have access to Automation Document Processing project.
 2. You might want to access the Automation Document Processing Knowledge Center web page as a reference.
 The link is in the Related Links section below.
 3. You will need to provide ums username, password, client id and client secret to generate the UMS token for authentication
 4. You will need content analyzer basic url to get the APIs work
-5. You should also decide what output you want to be produced for each file: JSON, and/or PDF.
-The JSON output will contain the extracted key-value pair information.
-The PDF will be an enhanced searchable PDF.
-6. If you selected JSON output, you should know what subset of JSON options you want to be included.
+5. You should know what subset of JSON options you want to be included.
 Enter all or see documentation for details.

 ### Input

 Update [**config.json**](config.json) with your server connection and options information as follows.

 1. **directory_path**: The directory containing the files to be processed, supports nested directory files
-2. **output_directory_path**: The directory to write the output files (JSON, UTF8, PDF) after processing.
+2. **output_directory_path**: The directory to write the output files (JSON) after processing.
 If the directory does not exist, the script will create it.
 3. **ums_base_url**: The URL to the UMS server for generating the UMS token.
 4. **ums_username**: UMS admin user name
 5. **ums_password**: UMS admin password